A Matter of Choice

 A Matter of Choice is a 1963 British black and white drama film directed by Vernon Sewell and starring Malcolm Gerard, Michael Davis, Anthony Steel, Jeanne Moody and Ballard Berkeley.
 The screenplay was by Paul Ryder based on an original story by Sewell and Derren Nesbitt.

 It was one of a number of low budget British films Steel made in the 1960s while based in Rome.

 Plot

 Mike and Tony are two youths out looking for girls and entertainment.
 After a chaotic evening, they accidentally knock a policeman into the path of a car.
 As they flee the scene the male passenger, John Crighton, runs after them.
 Mike throws a brick at Crighton and he collapses unconscious.
 Panicking, they move him to the unlocked garage of a nearby house, owned by businessman Charles Grant, and anonymously call an ambulance.
 Crighton, a diabetic, subsequently dies in hospital.
-When the police arrive Grant discovers that his wife Lisa has been having an affaire with Crighton.
+When the police arrive Grant discovers that his wife Lisa has been having an affair with Crighton.